 2. PicMonkey for photo editing: Of course with awesome picture taking skills, you still need a photo editor.
 I’ve been using PicMonkey since the beginning and I couldn’t be happier.
 My logo, watermark, feature images, printables, and other things have been created with PicMonkey.
 I also use their basic photo editing options to make my images sharp, the right size, and best lighting.
 Most of their features can be used for free but spending the $33/yr for the royal upgrade has been totally worth it.
 Here’s some examples of my feature photos for posts and pinterest.

-5. Mad Mimi for email subscriptions: After using feedburner for awhile, it was time to choose between MailChimp and Mad Mimi for email subscriptions.
-I went with Mad Mimi because it seemed a little more user friendly and have been very happy with the results.
+5. Mad Mimi for email subscriptions: After using feedburner for awhile, it was time to choose between MailChimp or Mad Mimi for email subscriptions.
+I went with Mad Mimi because it seemed a little more user friendly and have been thrilled with the results.
 My email subscriptions finally started growing and I’ve branched out to some of their other services.
-I currently use the free plan but will soon need to upgrade as my numbers rise and I start utilizing more campaigns and such.
-(Thanks to Abby, I know how do that!)

 Now I want to know what resources you can’t live without!!
 The best part of this blogging learning experience is the interaction with other bloggers and picking their brains.
 So let’s chat!